-The primary responsibility of the Board of Trustees is to provide general policy oversight that will enable the MediSend College of Biomedical Engineering Technology to continue to be a leading engineering college in the United States.
+The primary responsibility of the Board of Trustees is to provide a general policy oversight that will enable the Medisend College of Biomedical Engineering Technology to continue to be a leading engineering college in the United States.
 The Trustees have a responsibility to ensure that the Institute maintains consistent quality in all elements of the Institute.

 General Richard B. Myers, Chairman

-General Richard B. Myers currently serves as President of Kansas State University and Chairman of the General Richard B. Myers Biomedical Equipment Technology School.
-General Myers retired from the military as the 15th Chairman of the Joint Chiefs of Staff on 1 October, 2005 after serving more than 40 years in the US Air Force.
+General Richard B. Myers serves as President of Kansas State University and Chairman of the General Richard B. Myers Biomedical Equipment Technology School.
+General Myers retired from the military as the 15th Chairman of the Joint Chiefs of Staff on 1 October 2005 after serving over 40 years in the US Air Force.
 General Myers also served as Vice Chairman and Assistant to the Chairman of the Joint Chiefs of Staff.
 He has commanded at every level, including Commander of US Space Command, North American Aerospace Defense Command, Pacific Air Forces, US Forces Japan, and two fighter wings.
 A fighter pilot with over 4,100 hours, General Myers logged 600 combat hours during the Vietnam conflict.
 General Myers is a native of Merriam, Kansas and a 1965 graduate of Kansas State University, and received his commission through ROTC.

-General Myers currently lectures nationally on national security issues and leadership.
+General Myers lectures nationally on national security issues and leadership.
 He is Foundation Professor of Military History and Leadership at Kansas State University and occupies the Colin Powell Chair for National Security Leadership, Character and Ethics at National Defense University.
 He serves on the board of directors for Aon Corporation, Deere and Company (2006 to 2016), Northrop Grumman Corporation, United Technologies Corporation, and Rivada Corporation.
-General Myers also serves as First Vice President of the Defense Health Board, was past Chairman of the USO Board of Governors, and on the boards of several other non-profits to include Fisher House, Midwest Research Institute, and past chairman of the Kansas State University Foundation Board.
-General Myers graduated from Kansas State University, B.S and Auburn University, MBA.
+General Myers also serves as First Vice President of the Defense Health Board, was the past Chairman of the USO Board of Governors, and on the boards of several other non-profits to include Fisher House, Midwest Research Institute, and past chairman of the Kansas State University Foundation Board.
+General Myers graduated from Kansas State University, BS and Auburn University, MBA.

 Nick Hallack, President & CEO